JeroenVanB/LAMAS/docs/index.md

   - Does he have the highest trick suit card? -> Yes
   - Play the highest trick suit card

   The agent has to make assumptions about the game in order to play a good strategy.
 In the win-graph one of the questions is "Does he have the highest trick suit card?".
 Using his knowledge about all possible trick cards in the game, the agent can make the right move.
 However, it is not always certain if the other players still have trick suit cards.
 If they don't, they might use a trump card to win the trick anyway.
-This shows that our graph is not certain of leading to a win, but we believe it definitely has a high chance of doing so.
+This shows that our graph is not certain of leading to a win, but we believe it definitely has a higher probability of doing so.

 - A player already has reached his guessed wins, so he wants to lose tricks.
 In a trick, another player played a trump card.
 He does have the highest trick suit card in the game, so he plays it.
 (FKA)

   This strategy is implemented in the lose-graph in the following path:

   - Is he the opener? -> No